muneeby93/project-files/README.md

 # Readme
-This project contains all outputs of my learning expreiences.
+This project contains all outputs of my learning experiences.
 I will try to sort them into separate folders.